Azure/azure-policy/README.md

   The resource type **Microsoft.Storage/storageAccounts/blobServices/containers** is implemented on two different API sets by the storage resource provider.
 The first is the standard Azure Resource Manager API that is managed by Azure Policy.
 However, the other allows creating, updating and deleting containers with Azure dataplane operations.
 These operations do not go through Azure Resource Manager, so they are invisible to Azure Policy.
 Due to the fact that current policy management is incomplete, we have removed the associated policy aliases and recommend that customers do not implement policies that target this type.

   The storage team is working on implementing Azure Policy on its dataplane operations to address this scenario.
 This is expected to first be available later this year.

+*This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.*